TheChymera/chymeric_tutorials/source/_posts/2013-10-02-neurogentoo.markdown

 * sci-biology/**spm** - relevant [pull request](https://github.com/gentoo-science/sci/pull/107) *(works wthout MATLAB!)*

 While officially unsupported, these packages are just as easy to get as the supported ones.
+You have 2 choices here:

+###### First Choice:
+Use NeuroGentoo instead of gentoo-science - it is in fact just a branch of it (you will still have access to everything in gentoo-science proper), and I update it frequently.
+For this *instead of* adding gentoo-science as described above you have to enable the NeuroGentoo branch.
 To enable the overlay you have to follow the “Manually setting overlay locations” instructions from the [Gentoo overlay guide](http://wiki.gentoo.org/wiki/Overlay).
 In short, the procedure is:

-  1. Add ```PORTDIR_OVERLAY="/usr/local/portage/neurogentoo"``` (or whatever directory you prefer) to your ```/etc/portage/make.conf``` file
+  1. Add ```PORTDIR_OVERLAY="/usr/local/portage/neurogentoo"``` (or whatever directory you prefer) to your ```/etc/portage/make.conf``` file.
-  2. Run ```git clone -b neurogentoo https://github.com/TheChymera/sci.git /usr/local/portage/neurogentoo``` (or whatever other directory you previously chose).
+  2. Run ```git clone -b neurogentoo https://github.com/TheChymera/sci.git /usr/local/portage/neurogentoo``` (or whatever other directory you previously chose)..

-Alternatively, you can just add the NeuroGentoo overlay instead of gentoo-science - as it is a fork of it (also contains everything gentoo-science does) and I update it frequently.
+###### Second Choice:
+Merge the NeuroGentoo branch into your local gentoo-science repository *After* following the gentoo-science overlay instructions from the previous section:

+  1. Navigate to your repository and run ```git remote add chymera https://github.com/TheChymera/sci.git```.
+  2. Run ```git pull chymera neurogentoo```.